fbpx

 #8 Chena Hot Springs

-The Chena Hot Springs is a great addition to your bucket list of things to do in Fairbanks!
+The Chena Hot Springs is an excellent addition to your bucket list of things to do in Fairbanks!
 As you can see in the map below, that little pin away from the rest of the pins is the Chena Hot Springs resort.
-In other words, this property is 60 miles away from Fairbanks International Airport.
-Since there's no town there, just a resort, Chena certainly deserves a spot on the things to do in Fairbanks list.

 11 Pretty Awesome Things to Do in Fairbanks: Chena Hot Springs in Winter Time